 Senior Dog Missing For 5 Days Rescued From Kentucky RiverAndrea Powell

-A 12-year-old dog named Ginger was reported missing since Friday.
+A 12-year-old dog named Ginger had been reported missing earlier in the week.
 Perkins peered over the bank and saw Ginger stuck in the mud, resting her head on the bank of the river.
 He immediately called the dog’s owner, Brenda Osborne, a neighbor, and Johnny Rickman the dog warden for Lawrence County.

 The rescue was captured on video as Rickman lowered himself with a harness down the muddy bank.
 Meanwhile, Ginger looked up with big eyes anticipating her rescue.
 Once Rickman picked up Ginger the other people helped pull them to safety.